-Accepted language by Member States of Refund for the purpose of submitting a VAT refund claim

-Article 12 of Directive 2008/9/EC states that Member State of Refund may specify the language or languages that can be used when making a VAT refund claim.
-Table 7 below highlights the primary and secondary languages that businesses can submit a VAT refund claim in each EU-28 Member State of Refund.
-60% of the Member States of Refund list English among the primary languages.
-Of the 11 Member States of Refund that do not list English as a primary language, five consider it to be the secondary language.
-Only six Member States of Refund, namely Czech Republic, Malta, Poland, Romania, Slovenia and Spain do not have English listed as either the primary or secondary language for communication.
+Accepted language by Member States of Refund for the purpose of submitting a VAT refund claim below highlights the primary and secondary languages that businesses can submit a VAT refund claim in each EU-28 Member State of Refund.
+A majority of the Member States of Refund (60%) consider English to be the primary language and accept VAT refund claims submitted in English.
+Of the 11 Member States of Refund that do not list English as a primary language, 5 consider it to be the secondary language.
+Only 6 Member States of Refund, namely Czech Republic, Malta, Poland, Romania, Slovenia and Spain do not have English listed as either the primary or secondary language for communication.